endrollex/miniroll/README.md

 Introduction:
 -------------
-* miniroll do not need a database, use a simple framework with filesystem, just like a Blog Hello World.
+* miniroll does not need a database, use a simple framework with filesystem, just like a Blog Hello World.
 * It may be cumbersome to use.
 There is no template function here.
   Someone using this blog shall modify many codes to create own blog style manually.